BAA-Studios/SunnyFORM/README.md

 According to Microsoft, this is a feature not a bug:
 > **VersionNT value for Windows 10, Windows Server 2016, and Windows Server 2019**
 > When you install a .msi installation package in Windows 10, Windows Server 2016 or Windows Server 2019, the VersionNT value is 603.
 >
+> This version numbering is by design.
+To maintain compatibility, the VersionNT value is 603 for Windows 10, Windows Server 2016, and Windows Server 2019.
+>
 > \- https://learn.microsoft.com/en-US/troubleshoot/windows-client/application-management/versionnt-value-for-windows-10-server